-5.2.2 Member Share of Cost
+5.2.2 Beneficiary Share of Cost

-Beneficiaries with a share of cost must meet that share of cost before Medi-Cal will reimburse providers for services rendered to the member.
+Beneficiaries with a share of cost must meet that share of cost before Medi-Cal will reimburse providers for services rendered to the beneficiary.
 Counties should not submit claims to SD/MC for services provided to beneficiaries who have not met their share of cost, including \$0 claims.
 SD/MC will deny claims submitted for services provided to beneficiaries who have not met their share of cost.

-5.3.0 Member Eligibility
+5.3.0 Beneficiary Eligibility

 Beneficiaries must be enrolled in Medi-Cal during the month in which the service was rendered.
-The Client Identification Number (CIN) uniquely identifies each member.
-SD/MC verifies that the member was enrolled in Medi-Cal by matching the CIN reported on the claim with the CIN recorded in MEDS.
+The Client Identification Number (CIN) uniquely identifies each beneficiary.
+SD/MC verifies that the beneficiary was enrolled in Medi-Cal by matching the CIN reported on the claim with the CIN recorded in MEDS.
 If the CIN reported on the claim does not match a CIN in MEDS, SD/MC will deny the claim.

-SD/MC verifies that the member was enrolled in Medi-Cal during the month in which the service was rendered by matching the month of service as reported on the claim with the member's months of eligibility as recorded in months.
-If the member was not enrolled in Medi-Cal during the month in which the service was rendered, the claim will be denied.
+SD/MC verifies that the beneficiary was enrolled in Medi-Cal during the month in which the service was rendered by matching the month of service as reported on the claim with the beneficiary's months of eligibility as recorded in months.
+If the beneficiary was not enrolled in Medi-Cal during the month in which the service was rendered, the claim will be denied.

-5.3.1 Member Date of Birth
+5.3.1 Beneficiary Date of Birth

-The member's date of birth (month and year), as reported on the claim, must match the date of birth as recorded in MEDS.
-If it does not match, the claim will be denied.
+The beneficiary's date of birth (month and year), as reported on the claim, must match the date of birth (month and year) as recorded in MEDS.
+If the date of birth does not match, the claim will be denied.

-5.3.2 Member Gender
+5.3.2 Beneficiary Gender

-The member's gender needs to be reported on the claim but will not be verified by SD/MC as of 7/1/2023.
-A claim that does not report the member's gender will be SNIP rejected.
+The beneficiary's gender needs to be reported on the claim but will not be verified by SD/MC as of 7/1/2023.
+A claim that does not report the beneficiary's gender will be SNIP rejected.

-5.3.3 Member Date of Death
+5.3.3 Beneficiary Date of Death

-A provider may not provide a service to a member after the member has died.
-SD/MC will deny all service lines with a date of service that occurred after the member's date of death as recorded in MEDS.
+A provider may not provide a service to a beneficiary after the beneficiary has died.
+SD/MC will deny all service lines with a date of service that occurred after the beneficiary's date of death as recorded in MEDS.
 Services provided on the date of death will be adjudicated.